szaman19/ChARGe/examples/Molecule_Generation/README.md

 # Lead Molecule Generation

-This directory contains an experiment setup for lead molecule generation using ChARGe.
+This directory contains an task setup for lead molecule generation using ChARGe.

-There are two ways we can define the tools used for the experiment.
-Either directly in the `LMOExperiment` class or in a separate file like the `molecular_generation_server.py` file.
+There are two ways we can define the tools used for the task.
+Either directly in the `LMOTask` class or in a separate file like the `molecular_generation_server.py` file.

-The `LMOExperiment` also handles the boilerplate prompts that will be used in the experiment.
+The `LMOTask` also handles the boilerplate prompts that will be used in the task.

 `molecular_generation_server.py` is an example MCP server that exposes RDKit functionalities as tools.

-## Running the Experiment
+## Running the Task
-To run the experiment, first setup the server:
+To run the task, first setup the server:

 ```bash
 python3 ../../charge/servers/molecular_generation_server.py